zen-browser/docs/content/building.md

 We've took the time to make building Zen Browser as easy as possible, independent of your operating system or technical knowledge.

+> [!failure]
+> We cannot provide support if a build fails.
+Please understand this before proceeding with the following steps.

 ## Step 1: Clone the Project

 First, you need to clone the Zen Browser repository to your local machine.
 This will create a local copy of the project that you can work on.